How to Thaw a Turkey Safely (USDA Approved Methods)

 A general rule of thumb for thawing turkey in cold water is 30 minutes of thawing per pound of turkey.
 Here is a quick guide:

 Microwave thawing really only works for smaller turkeys that can actually fit in a microwave.
-It really only works best for turkey breasts.
-Place on a microwave-safe dish and use the thaw/defrost function on your microwave and thaw according to microwave instructions.
+This method works best for turkey breasts.
+Place the turkey breast on a microwave-safe dish and use the thaw/defrost function on your microwave.
+Thaw according to microwave instructions.
 Be sure to rotate and turn often throughout the process.
 Though this method is possible, it isn’t one we recommend.
-Your turkey is more likely to end up dry using with method.
+Your turkey is more likely to end up dry using this method.

 Hand patting turkey dry with paper towels for How to Cook a Turkey Instructions.